Theatrical superstitions: Ghost light

 One should always leave a light burning in an empty theatre.

 Though it is a superstition, it does have practical value as well: the backstage area of a theatre tends to be cluttered with props and other objects, so someone who enters a completely darkened space is liable to be injured while hunting for a light switch.
+It is also said that a ghost light can guide the theatre spirits said to be haunting every theatre.

-Ghosts in Broadway Theatres
+Ghosts in Broadway theatres

 In 2005, Playbill ran an article about Broadway theatres that were believed to be haunted.
 The following is a list of hauntings from that article: